Have you heard of the pawpaw, Asimina triloba? It’s the largest native North American fruit, and it has a tropical flavor and custardy texture.

-Spring is the ideal time to put plants in the ground.
+Spring and fall are the ideal times to put plants in the ground, when the trees are dormant.
 Here’s how:

-- Unpot your plant and loosen the soil and any rootbound roots.
+- Unpot your plant and loosen the soil and any tangled roots.

 - Place the plant with its dirt into the hole, making the top of the pot soil even with the ground soil.